Figure 1: Mt. Kailash, Mythical Abode of Lord Śiva

-Sāṃkhya is one of six orthodox philosophies (āstika darśanas) of Hinduism.
+Specifically, it’s one of six orthodox philosophies (āstika) which accept the authority of the Vedas.
 1

-The other five are Nyāya, Pūrva Mīmāṃsā, Uttara Mīmāṃsā (Vedānta), Vaiśeṣika, and Yoga.
+In addition to Sāṃkhya, the other five orthodox philosophies are Nyāya, Pūrva Mīmāṃsā, Uttara Mīmāṃsā (Vedānta), Vaiśeṣika, and Yoga.

 It was originally expounded by the Sage Kapila, sometimes considered the father of Indian philosophy.